Our Equipment Lending Program is a service for University of Alberta students and staff.

 All personal information, including files and saved documents, is deleted when the laptop is restarted.

 Please save your work to a USB stick, your AFS space or other Cloud services.

 The equipment lending program is designed for short-term, individual use.
-We cannot privilege individual students by allowing longer loans, or by putting equipment aside for specific students or classes.
+We cannot privilege individual borrowers by allowing longer loans, or by putting equipment aside for specific people or classes.

 Equipment and all related peripherals must be returned to the service desk of their home library during Service Desk opening hours.
 Service desks are not open during extended study hours at Cameron and Rutherford Libraries.

-- Peripherals (chargers, phone cords, headphones, etc.): 4 hr loan, $1/hour per overdue item.
+- Standalone Peripherals (chargers, phone cords, headphones, etc.): 4 hr loan, $1/hour per overdue item.
 Borrowers are responsible for matching standalone peripherals, such as chargers, to their personal devices.

 Borrowers are subject to the University of Alberta Libraries borrowing policies.

 Avoid fines.
 Return on time.
 No renewals.
 No holds.